publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schIII/m__us_usc_t42_s7626.md

     (b) __Grants for planning__

-        There are authorized to be appropriated (1) not more than $50,000,000 to carry out [section 7505 of this title][/us/usc/t42/s7505] beginning in fiscal year 1991, to be available until expended, to develop plan revisions required by subpart 2, 3, or 4 of part D of subchapter I of this chapter, and (2) not more than $15,000,000 for each of the 7 fiscal years commencing after November 15, 1990, to make grants to the States to prepare implementation plans as required by subpart 2, 3, or 4 of part D of subchapter I of this chapter.
+        There are authorized to be appropriated (1) not more than $50,000,000 to carry out [section 7505 of this title][/us/usc/t42/s7505] beginning in fiscal year 1991, to be available until expended, to develop plan revisions required by subpart 2, 3, or 4 of part D of subchapter I, and (2) not more than $15,000,000 for each of the 7 fiscal years commencing after November 15, 1990, to make grants to the States to prepare implementation plans as required by subpart 2, 3, or 4 of part D of subchapter I.

 ([July 14, 1955, ch.
 360][/us/act/1955-07-14/ch360], title III, § 327, formerly § 325, as added [Pub.
 L. 95–95, title III][/us/pl/95/95/tIII], § 315, Aug.
 7, 1977, [91 Stat.
 790][/us/stat/91/790]; renumbered § 327 and amended [Pub.
 L. 95–190][/us/pl/95/190], § 14(a)(83), Nov.
 16, 1977, [91 Stat.
 1404][/us/stat/91/1404]; renumbered § 326, [Pub.
 L. 96–300][/us/pl/96/300], § 1(c), July 2, 1980, [94 Stat.
 831][/us/stat/94/831]; renumbered § 327, [Pub.
 L. 98–213][/us/pl/98/213], § 11, Dec.
 8, 1983, [97 Stat.
 1461][/us/stat/97/1461]; [Pub.
 L. 101–549, title VIII][/us/pl/101/549/tVIII], § 822, Nov.
 15, 1990, [104 Stat.
 2699][/us/stat/104/2699].)